 New York–based artist, writer, publisher, and 2022 MacArthur Fellow Paul Chan came to prominence in the early 2000s with moving image works that touched on war, religion, pleasure, and politics.
 Around 2009, following a decade of art-making, Chan turned his attention to experimental publishing and the economics of information.

 Paul Chan, 2Chained or Genesia and Nemesia, 2019.
-Nylon, fan, screenprint, tarp, and synthetic woven fabric.
-Courtesy the artist and Greene Naftali, New York. Ⓒ Paul Chan.
-Photo: Zeshan Ahmed
+Nylon, fan, screenprint, tarp, synthetic woven fabric. Ⓒ Paul Chan.
+Courtesy the artist and Greene Naftali, New York.
+Photo credit: Zeshan Ahmed.

 Paul Chan, Untitled (Trasher), 2019.
-Muslin, nylon, polyfil, wire, wood, Y.P. plastic bag, Opening Ceremony tote bag, and jersey knit.
-Courtesy the artist and Greene Naftali, New York. Ⓒ Paul Chan.
-Photo: Zeshan Ahmed
+Muslin, nylon, polyfil, wire, wood, Y.P. plastic bag, Opening Ceremony tote bag, jersey knit. Ⓒ Paul Chan.
+Courtesy the artist and Greene Naftali, New York.
+Photo credit: Zeshan Ahmed.

-Misa Jeffereis will organize the presentation of Breathers at Contemporary Art Museum St. Louis (CAM) to take over the Museum inside and out.
-In addition to the forty works in the galleries, Chan will contribute a new project related to his voter registration advocacy for the Museum’s outdoor video projection platform, Street Views.
-Expanding on the Museum’s own voter registration initiative, which began in 2020, this project will focus on preregistering young adults who will be eighteen at the time of the 2024 general election.
+Jeffereis will organize the presentation of Breathers at Contemporary Art Museum St. Louis (CAM) to take over the Museum inside and out.
+In addition to the 40 works in the galleries, Chan will contribute a new project related to his voter registration advocacy for the Museum’s outdoor video projection platform, known as Street Views.
+This project will focus on pre-registering young adults who will be 18 at the time of the general election, expanding on the Museum’s own voter registration initiative, which began in 2020.
 Each voter who registers at CAM will be offered a free print by Chan.

-Misa Jeffereis is Associate Curator at the Contemporary Art Museum St. Louis (CAM), where she is organizing a forthcoming exhibition by Justin Favela.
-She curated Mona Chalabi: Squeeze (2022), Alia Farid: At the Time of the Ebb (2022), and the Great Rivers Biennial (2020), featuring Kahlil Robert Irving, Tim Portlock, and Rachel Youn.
-She co-curated, with Wassan Al-Khudhairi, Shara Hughes: On Edge (2021), and has programmed CAM’s Street Views series with exhibitions by Jonathas de Andrade, Oliver Laric, Jennifer West, and Marina Zurkow.
+Misa Jeffereis is Associate Curator at the Contemporary Art Museum St. Louis, where she is organizing a forthcoming exhibition by Justin Favela.
+She curated Mona Chalabi: Squeeze (2022), Alia Farid: At the Time of the Ebb (2022), and the Great Rivers Biennial (2020), featuring Kahlil Robert Irving, Tim Portlock, and Rachel Youn; co-curated Shara Hughes: On Edge (2021); and has programmed CAM’s Street Views series with exhibitions by Jonathas de Andrade, Oliver Laric, Jennifer West, and Marina Zurkow.
 Prior to CAM, Jeffereis was Curatorial Associate at the Walker Art Center.
 In 2021, she participated in the Association of Art Museum Curators Mentorship Program.
 She is on the board of Gallery 210 at University of Missouri at St. Louis, and the board of Midwest Artist Project Services, an organization that serves and empowers artists in the Midwest.
-Jeffereis holds an MA in Art History from Hunter College in New York.
+Jeffereis holds a MA in Art History from Hunter College in New York.

-Matthew Villar Miranda is Visual Arts Curatorial Fellow at the Walker Art Center where they researched a series of forthcoming exhibitions by Asian American and Pacific Islander artists including Pao Houa Her, Paul Chan, and Pacita Abad.
+Matthew Villar Miranda is the the Visual Arts Curatorial Fellow at the Walker Art Center where they researched a co-organized series of forthcoming exhibitions by Asian American and Pacific Islander artists including Pao Houa Her, Paul Chan, and Pacita Abad.
 Recent projects include Undoing Time: Art and Histories of Incarceration (2020) at the Arizona State University Art Museum.
-They conduct research for the Culture and Structure unit for Museums Moving Forward, a Ford and Mellon Foundation–funded initiative for creating an intergenerational, cross-institutional coalition of art museum professionals committed to advancing intersectional equity across the museum sector.
-They also serve on the Acquisition Committee for the Scottsdale Museum of Contemporary of Art.
+They conduct research for the Culture and Structure unit for Museums Moving Forward, a Ford and Mellon Foundation-funded initiative of intergenerational, cross-institutional coalition of art museum professionals committed to advancing intersectional equity across the museum sector and serve on the Acquisition Committee for the Scottsdale Museum of Contemporary of Art.
 They received their BA in History of Art from the University of California, Berkeley.

 Misa Jeffereis, Pavel S. Pyś, Matthew Villar Miranda